TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkPolicyAssociation](Set-JcSdkPolicyAssociation.md)
-This endpoint allows you to manage the _direct_ associations of a Policy.
+This endpoint allows you to manage the _direct_ associations of a Configuration (Policy).

-A direct association can be a non-homogeneous relationship between 2 different objects, for example Policies and Systems.
+A direct association can be a non-homogeneous relationship between 2 different objects, for example Configurations (Policies) and Systems.

 #### Sample Request
 ```